Will Going to Drug Treatment Help My Criminal Case?

 But here’s the other part: Unless you or your loved one is ready to go to treatment, it will be useless.
 Drug treatment only helps a criminal case if it is taken seriously and completed.
 Dropping out, getting kicked out, or walking away from a treatment program does no help.
 In fact, it may make matters worse.
 It shows the prosecutor and court that the client is in drug treatment.
 They will expect progress reports.
 If things don’t go well in treatment, the prosecutor and court will say “well, we’ve given this person a chance and they didn’t follow through.”
 This makes it more difficult to go back again and ask for drug treatment.
 This requires some serious reflection on your part as well as discussion with your loved ones and a qualified criminal defense attorney.

-Contact the Law Offices of Jerod Gunsberg at (323) 633-3423 anytime or via the secure contact form on this page for a free and confidential consultation regarding whether drug treatment would be helpful in your case or to discuss any other criminal law matter.
+Contact the Law Offices of Jerod Gunsberg at (323) 633-3423 anytime or via the secure contact form on this page for a confidential consultation regarding whether drug treatment would be helpful in your case or to discuss any other criminal law matter.

 Let's talk